Accent Wall Ideas

 - Hang luxe-looking wallpaper.
 Temporary wallpaper is an easy way to make a stylish statement behind an otherwise basic fireplace mantel.
 Try geometric for a touch of mid-century flair or a textured type for depth.

-- For those with a blank wall, add in a faux fireplace.
-We recommend painting the wall behind your new mantel to complete the look.
+- For those with a blank wall, add in a faux fireplace and tile the wall behind your new mantel.